-The registration fee shall be collected by Verra before the jurisdictional element is registered.

-- 4.3.2 VCUs can be issued incrementally from a verification report (i.e., when the jurisdictional or project proponent requests VCU issuance, it can request issuance of part of the verification report volume and request issuance of the remaining volume at a later date).
-The following applies: - The entity requesting VCU issuance shall instruct the Verra registry that it is requesting VCU issuance for only part of the verification report volume and shall specify the volume for which it is requesting VCU issuance.
+- 4.3.1 The registration fee shall be collected by Verra before the jurisdictional element is registered. - 4.3.2 VCUscan be issued incrementally from a verification report (i.e., when the jurisdictional or project proponent requests VCU issuance, it can request issuance of part of the verification report volume and request issuance of the remaining volume at a later date).
+The following applies: - 1) The entity requesting VCU issuance shall instruct the Verra registry that it is requesting VCU issuance for only part of the verification report volume and shall specify the volume for which it is requesting VCU issuance.

 - 2) The VCU issuance levy and any fees charged by Verra are payable on the volume of VCUs which are issued, not the total verification report volume. - 3) Verra does not specify thresholds or timeframes on incremental VCU issuance (e.g., the total number of incremental VCU issuances that can be made from a verification report and the elapsed time between first and last VCU issuance from the verification report).
-Verra is entitled to apply such thresholds and timeframes as it deems necessary. - 4) The Verra registry displays the total verification report volume, the volume of VCUs issued to date and the history of VCU issuances with respect to the verification report. - 5) The entity requesting VCU issuance does not have to request VCU issuance of the total verification report volume (i.e., it can choose to only request VCU issuance for a part of the verification report volume and never request issuance of the remaining verification report volume). - 6) VCUs are not subject to any discounting with respect to their fungibility.
-VCU owners, programs or other climate change efforts that accept VCUs may apply a discount at their own discretion. - 4.3.3 The VCU issuance levy shall be collected by Verra before VCUs are deposited into an account. - 4.3.4 For jurisdictional programs, the Verra registry can display separate vintages within one verification period.
+Verra is entitled to apply such thresholds and timeframes as it deems necessary. - 4) The Verra registry displays the total verification report volume, the volume of VCUs sized to date and the history of VCU issuances with respect to the verification report. - 5) The entity requesting VCU issuance does not have to request VCU issuance of the total verification report volume (i.e., it can choose to only request VCU issuance for a part of the verification report volume and never request issuance of the remaining verification report volume). - 6) VCUs are not subject to any discounting with respect to their fungibility.
+VCU owners, programs or other climate change efforts that accept VCVs may apply a discount at their own discretion. - The VCU issuance levy shall be collected by Verra before VCUs are deposited into an account.
+4.3.3 - Where a verification period includes more than one calendar year, the Verra Registry displays 4.3.4 separate vintages within one verification period